Updated January 2021

 The raw data result obtained from a test is known as cycle threshold (Ct).
 It indicates at what point in the reaction the fluorescence of the target increased above the level of the baseline fluorescence.
-Combined with a standard curve created by using known concentrations of the target DNA sequence, it is possible to calculate the amount of gene copies present in the original sample, and from the volume of sample processed, a concentration of gene copies/mL (or gene copies per gram or surface area).
+Combined with a standard curve created using known concentrations of the target DNA sequence, it is possible to calculate the amount of gene copies present in the original sample, whwhich can be expressed as a concentration of gene copies/mL (or gene copies per gram or surface area).

 With this data, operators can better understand which microbes are having the most impact – good or bad – on their system.

 How does qPCR differ from traditional testing methods?

 Culture tests via plate counts and bug bottles have been popular testing methods.
 Trusted by technicians and managers for their high degree of specificity.
 However, qPCR provides a number of advantages:

 - Fast: Delivers results in under 2 hours from sample collection

 - Flexible: Allows for analysis of multiple samples and assays in a single run

 - Specific: Screen for specific microbes, or groups of microbes significant to your process

 Historically, qPCR testing could be relatively complex compared to culture-based tests, but LuminUltra’s GeneCount® qPCR provides a complete off-the-shelf solution with assay kits designed and optimized for identifying key target organisms in contaminated samples from industrial, oil & gas, and wastewater facilities.